What to Expect at the Emergency Room

 The clothes you were wearing also may be sent to the crime lab, and may be kept as evidence until your case is closed.
 Photographs may be taken of bruises, cuts and other injuries that occurred during the assault.
 The photographs may be kept as evidence until your case is closed.

 The Sexual Assault Survivors Emergency Treatment Act (SASETA) will cover emergency room costs, including any medications you receive.
 The hospital should not bill you for any treatment.
-If an advocate is present, she can answer any questions related to SASETA and will help to ensure that you are not charged for your treatment.
+If an advocate is present, they can answer any questions related to SASETA and will help to ensure that you are not charged for your treatment.

 Under the Illinois Crime Victims Compensation Act (CVCA), victims of violent crimes who qualify can be reimbursed for out-of-pocket medical expenses, loss of earnings, psychological counseling and loss of support income due to the crime.